mikeizbicki/cmc-csci046/topic_00_unix/git.md

 Uh oh!

-We got an error message saying that ends with `no changes added to the commit`.
+We got an error message that ends with `no changes added to the commit`.

 Every time you modify a file, if you want that file included in the commit, you must explicitly tell git to add the file again.